Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Dominica’s COVID-19 Pandemic

-Dominica’s COVID-19 Pandemic posed significant challenges for the island, particularly given its reliance on tourism and its small, developing economy.
+Dominica’s COVID-19 Pandemic posed significant challenges for the island, particularly given its reliance on tourism and small, developing economy.
 The first confirmed case of COVID-19 in Dominica occurred on March 22, 2020.
 In response, the government quickly enforced stringent measures such as lockdowns, border closures, and health protocols to curb the spread of the virus.
 These early interventions helped delay community transmission until September 2021.
 Despite the global crisis, Dominica managed to contain the situation for a considerable time, allowing for gradual reopening alongside a vaccination campaign that began in 2021

 Government Response and Policies